Deep embedded clustering of coral reef bioacoustics: Hawaiian coral reef dataset

+where $\mathbf{Y}_{b}^N$ and $\mathbf{Y}_{b}^S$ are the Hilbert transform of the beamformed timeseries at the North and South DASARs.
+The measure of coherence assumes that a good quality biological signal will be received as similar timeseries on two spatially separated sensors.

 Fig.~\ref{fig:events_per_hour} shows the number of events detected along with extracted feature median, 10\%, and 90\% levels for every 15 minutes.
-Fish calls were most common during nighttime, with pulse trains peaking during the evening chorus after nautical twilight (19:15 HST).
+The number of peaks in the timeseries has been shown to be an indicator of fish species and call context for Hawaiian reef fish.\cite{TricasBoyle2014reeffish, Maruksa2007} In this study, fish were most common during nighttime (Fig.~\ref{fig:events_per_hour}g), with pulse trains peaking during the evening chorus after nautical twilight (19:15 HST).
 The evening chorus corresponded to a visible increase in median power, event duration, and number of time peaks and a visible decrease in the $90$th percentiles of peak frequency and kurtosis.